Projektbeschreibung

 Am Projekt beteiligte Personen

-Dr. Ana Montalban-Arques, project leader, CEO and co-founder
+Dr. Ana Montalban-Arques, CEO and co-founder

-Dr. Egle Katkeviciute, CSO and co-Founder
+Dr. Egle Katkeviciute, CSO and co-founder

 Dr. Philipp Busenhart, COO and co-founder

-Dr. Francesca Ferraro, research associate
+Dr. Francesca Ferraro, research scientist

 Dr. Vasco Campos, senior scientist drug discovery

-Letzte Aktualisierung dieser Projektdarstellung 03.09.2024
+Letzte Aktualisierung dieser Projektdarstellung 03.06.2025